MEIVEL S

 • Monitoring of Wireless Network System-Based Autonomous Farming Using IoT Protocols

-D. Faridha Banu, N. Kumaresan, K. Geetha devi, S. Priyanka, G. Swarna Shree, A. Roshan, and S. Meivel
+D. Faridha Banu, N. Kumaresan, K. Geetha devi, S. Priyanka, G. Swarna Shree, A. Roshan, S. Meivel

 • Design and Development of Human Temperature Measuring System Using Drone Based Multispectral and Thermal Images

-S. Meivel, S. Maheswari, and D. Faridha Banu
+S. Meivel, S. Maheswari, D. Faridha Banu

 • Design and Method of an Agricultural Drone System Using Biomass Vegetation Indices and Multispectral Images

-S. Meivel, S. Maheswari, and D. Faridha Banu
+S. Meivel, S. Maheswari, D. Faridha Banu

 • Fuzzy acceptance Analysis of Impact of Glaucoma and Diabetic Retinopathy using Confusion Matrix